cchoy96/ads-scapers/README.md

 # ads-scapers
-Collection of web measurement scripts for scraping ads off of platforms.
+Collection of web measurement scripts for scraping political ads off of platforms.

+## Usage
+There are scrapers here for both [Facebook Ads Library](https://www.facebook.com/ads/library/) and [Google Transparency Reports](https://transparencyreport.google.com/political-ads/region/US).

+### Google
+To scrape political ads from Google, I built a web scraper to extract text ads from their Transparency Report.
+Currently, Google organizes the ads in the transparency report by country and advertiser.
+The `transparency-report-scraper.py` allows for extraction of ads from advertiser pages.
+Google Transparency reports currently only show political advertisers and their political advertisements.
+To get a list of advertiser IDs for the web scraper, download Google's [political ads transparency bundle](https://storage.googleapis.com/transparencyreport/google-political-ads-transparency-bundle.zip) and process it with `format-transparency-bundle.py`.

+# Developer Notes
 ## Imports
 requests: `$ python3 -m pip install requests`
 beautifulsoup4: `$ python3 -m pip install beautifulsoup4`